hyeonwoody/hyeonworld/README.md

 - **Port Forwarding**: Configure the router to allow access from external networks.
 - **CORS Configuration**: Utilize `WebMvcConfigurer`.
 - **SSE (Server-Sent Events)**: Establish an EventSource connection with the server when a player enters the game.
 The server manages connections using an `SseEmitter` list.
-- **Login**: Allow login by comparing the entered name with a list of family member names stored in a database.
+- **Login**: Allow login by comparing the entered name with a list of family member nameDtos stored in a database.
 - **Member CRUD**: Provide an admin menu to add users.

 <br>